 Alt tags are alternative text descriptions.
 This refers to the HTML (HyperText Markup Language) attribute, usually only about 100 words or characters.
 It is assigned to your website’s photos as a description of what those images are about.

 The main purpose of having alt tags is to make it easy for search engines to locate your page, which is important for SEO.
 Without your alt tags, Internet users who are browsing through a slow connection or from a text-only browser will experience difficulty in browsing your website.

 To help you out, here are some of the best practices you can do when it comes to putting in alt tags:

 - Be specific: Given that the purpose of these alt tags is to describe the image.
 If the alt tag isn’t specific, then it’s also not descriptive.

 - Go directly to the point: Remember that you only have an average limit of 100 characters for your alt tags, so you’ve got to be very brief but also concise.

-- Optimize with keywords: which means putting in the right keywords as part of your alt tags.
+- Optimize with keywords: This means putting in the right keywords as part of your alt tags.

 With the tips above, are you now ready to ensure your website is nothing short of outstanding all the time?
 Especially when you’re putting out a website for your e-commerce business, it’s all the more pressing for you to ensure the highest standards of quality are met.

 When SEO algorithms are constantly changing, it’s important that you’re able to keep up with that change.
-Otherwise, the website you have will end up useless--given that it won’t stay competitive or standing out from among all of the other websites within your niche.
+Otherwise, the website you have will end up useless–given that it won’t stay competitive or stand out from all of the other websites within your niche.